drminnaar/azure-dotnet-examples/cosmosdb/GettingStarted/README.md

+---
+page_type: sample
+languages:
+- C#
+products:
+- Azure
+- Azure CosmosDB
+description: "Demonstrates some of the common operations used to interact with CosmosDB"
+---

 # CosmosDB - Getting Started

 A basic example that demonstrates some of the common operations used to interact with CosmosDB.